UAE: New platform to help non-Arabic speakers learn language, transform how subject is taught

 The hub includes teacher resources such as training materials, Arabic vocabulary visuals, morphology visuals, and poems.
 It has educational tips, webinars, and conferences.
 “We are working continuously on updating the platform with new resources.”

-The development of the ZAI Platform has been a collaborative effort led by Zayed University.
-The Department of Education and Knowledge (ADEK) is supporting the creation of the first Arabic Phonics Programme, while the Abu Dhabi Arabic Language Centre, in partnership with NYU Abu Dhabi, has contributed to advancing the BAREC tool.
+The development of the ZAI Platform has been a collaborative effort led by the Zayed University.
+The Department of Education and Knowledge (Adek) is supporting the creation of the first Arabic Phonics Programme, while the Abu Dhabi Arabic Language Centre, in partnership with NYU Abu Dhabi, has contributed to advancing the Barec tool.

 The platform supports educators with curated content and practical tools to enhance learning outcomes.
 It has multiple tools like: